Energy Transition Summit

 • Sustainability, engineering & finance managers of companies with large energy and heat use

-• Equity in the energy transition
+• Identifying and addressing policy risks in Ireland’s energy transition

 Getting there